TheAngryByrd/theangrybyrd.github.io/_posts/2014-11-17-MVVM-Woes-Output-Properties.md

 }
 {% endhighlight %}

 Now we see the true intent.
-Anytime FullName or FavoriteColor is updated, we should change the SentenceProperty.
+Any time FullName or FavoriteColor is updated, we should change the SentenceProperty.

 Full end result:
 {% highlight csharp %}
 using System.Reactive.Linq;
 using ReactiveUI;

 namespace OutputProperties
 {
     public class MainWindowViewModel : ReactiveObject